The Next Step is to File a Workers’ Compensation Claim Petition

 Should the Pennsylvania Workers’ Compensation Appeal Board deny your appeal, you have 30 days to file an appeal with the Commonwealth Court.
 The court will examine the evidence presented by both sides in the case and then issue a ruling in writing.
 Should the Commonwealth Court deny your appeal, you have one avenue remaining to appeal the original decision of the judge: the Pennsylvania Supreme Court.
 You have a period of 30 days to file an appeal with the Supreme Court.

 From the time we take over your claim, we handle everything for you.
 We evaluate your claim and make sure we get the evidence necessary to get your benefits granted.
 We are there when you need us.
 If you call we will get back to you the same day.
 And if you don’t get compensated, then we don’t get compensated.
-Click here to contact us for a free consultation or call our office today at 215-512-1500.
+Click here to contact us for a free consultation today.

 If you have questions about your workers’ compensation rights in Pennsylvania or would like to avoid your initial claim being denied, contact a Philadelphia workers’ compensation claim petition attorney from Gross & Kenny, LLP, today for legal representation.